-According to Titus 2:13-14, from what did Christ redeem us? • Since Christ has bought us back from sin, should we continue to sin?
-Why did He redeem us?
+- According to Titus 2:13-14, from what did Christ redeem us?
+Sin - Since Christ has bought us back from sin, should we continue to sin? - Why did He redeem us?
+He redeemed us to purify us and make us His own.

 Christ purchased us for Himself.
 We belong to Him.
-Because He owns us sin no longer rules us.
-Think About It Are you redeemed?
-What did Christ do in order to redeem us?
-In what ways does your life reflect Christ's ownership?
-The Price of Redemption • According to Galatians 3:13, from what are we redeemed?
+Because He owns us, sin no longer rules us.

+Think About It

+- Are you redeemed?
+Answers will vary. - What did Christ do in order to redeem us?
+He died on the cross and gave Himself for us. - In what ways does your life reflect Christ's ownership?
+Answers will vary.

+The Price of Redemption

+According to Galatians 3:13, from what are we redeemed?
+We're redeemed from the curse of the law-condemnation for sin.